Vector index

 Where:

-- Index_parameters is a list of comma-separated key-value parameters:
+- list of key-value parameters:

-- parameters for any vector index_type:
+- common parameters for all vector indexes:

 ,uint8